Emily Oster

 This isn’t a perfect distinction, but if you’re wondering “Is this a nightmare or a night terror?” the timing in the night is very helpful.
 In the first hours, it’s much more likely to be a night terror; in the later hours, a nightmare.

-How common are these?
+How common are night terrors?

 Quite common.